WorldAfterCapital/WorldAfterCapital/part-three/Informational.md

 All of this is to say that even at relatively low levels, a UBI will cover the cost of access to the Internet, provided that we keep innovating and have highly competitive and/or properly regulated access markets.
 This is a first example of how the three different freedoms mutually re-enforce each other: Economic Freedom allows people to access the Internet, which is the foundation for Informational Freedom.

 As we work to give everyone affordable access to the Internet, we still must address other limitations to the flow of information on the Internet.
-In particular, we should oppose restrictions on the Internet imposed by either our governments or our Internet Service Providers (ISPs, the companies we use to get access to the Internet).
+In particular, we should oppose restrictions on the Internet imposed by either our governments or our ISPs (Internet Service Providers, the companies we use to get access to the Internet).
 Both of them have been busily imposing artificial restrictions, driven by a range of economic and policy considerations.

 ## One Global Internet